Do Uber Drivers Have To Register For GST?

-This is true, but it’s irrelevant, because they’re not the one supplying the service to riders.
+This is true (edit: not anymore!), but it’s irrelevant anyway, because Uber are not the one supplying the service to riders.
 The transaction is directly between you and your rider.
 This means you, an Australian driver, are the supplier so GST is applicable.
 Uber have deliberately structured themselves as just a third party who arrange bookings and do the paperwork for you.

 If Uber Is Supposedly Illegal, Then How Can The ATO Tax Me?